Claydough16/Server-Blog/readme.md

 ## Create your project

 Utilize `npm init -y` to create your project.

 Install your `express`, `nodemon`, and `dotenv` dependencies.

 Create your `app.js` file which will contain your entry points.
+I already created a `.gitignore` for your convenience and filled it with node modules and your environment variable.

 Create an `api` folder which will hold `blog.json` file.
 The file should contain the following data schematic:

 ```json